 Is Devil’s Pool Victoria Falls Worth It?

 We’re traveling around the world on a budget, but sometimes you’ve got to splurge.
 We firmly believe that this is one of those experiences to splurge on.
 Victoria Falls is one of the three largest waterfalls in the world (Niagara & Iguazu being the others) and this is the only one of the trio that you can swim on the lip of.
-We’ve talked to dozens of people that have splurged on the Devil’s Pool tour and haven’t met anyone who regretted spending the cash on this unique trip.
+We’ve talked to dozens of people that have splurged on the Devil’s Pool tour and we haven’t met anyone who regretted spending the cash on this unique trip.
 Yes, it is scary, but no one we spoke with has regretted it.

 It’s our opinion that Devil’s Pool is absolutely worth it.
 And when you compare this to other adrenaline activities in Victoria Falls such as bungee jumping ($160), you’ll often find that the Devil’s Pool trip costs less.
 And you also should factor in that this experience includes a nice meal too!
 If you’ve traveled all the way to Victoria Falls, it’s our recommendation that Devil’s Pool is absolutely worth pursuing.

 Can You Get To Devil’s Pool Victoria Falls On Your Own?

 No, there’s no way to get to Devil’s Pool independently.
 You must visit Devil’s Pool as part of the Livingstone Island tour, which you obviously must pay for.
 In the earlier days of Devil’s Pool, it was less regulated, and you could find unofficial “tour guides” that would take you out there for a fraction of the high price that is charged today.